 A Simple Guide to Programming Small Group Training Exercises

 Small group training exercises are rapidly becoming more and more popular.
-It’s an effective practice that gives you boost of energy and motivation inherent to group trainings together with a more personalized approach that usually comes with individual workouts.
+It’s an effective practice that gives you a boost of energy and motivation inherent to group training together with a more personalized approach that usually comes with individual workouts.
 Simply put, getting the best parts out of two different methods.